Drawing a person is an important milestone and indicator of child development.

 What does a Child’s Drawing Tell Us about Development?

-Their drawings mature as they develop their pencil grasp and learn to control the movement of pencils, crayons, markers and paintbrushes.
+Their drawings mature as they refine their pencil grasp and learn to control pencils, crayons, markers, and paintbrushes.

 Inborn artistic talent can also be detected, along with a child’s prior experiences with art.